Go to JCI Insight

 Abstract

-Type 2 diabetes (T2D) is caused by insufficient insulin secretion from pancreatic β-cells.
-To identify candidates contributing to T2D pathophysiology, we studied human pancreatic islets from ~300 individuals.
+Type 2 diabetes (T2D) is caused by insufficient insulin secretion from pancreatic β cells.
+To identify candidate genes contributing to T2D pathophysiology, we studied human pancreatic islets from approximately 300 individuals.
 We found 395 differentially expressed genes (DEGs) in islets from individuals with T2D, including, to our knowledge, novel (OPRD1, PAX5, TET1) and previously identified (CHL1, GLRA1, IAPP) candidates.
-A third of the identified islet expression changes may predispose to diabetes, as they associated with HbA1c in individuals not previously diagnosed with T2D.
-Most DEGs were expressed in human β-cells based on single-cell RNA-sequencing data.
-Additionally, DEGs displayed alterations in open chromatin and associated with T2D-SNPs.
-Mouse knock-out strains demonstrated that T2D-associated candidates regulate glucose homeostasis and body composition in vivo.
+A third of the identified expression changes in islets may predispose to diabetes, as expression of these genes associated with HbA1c in individuals not previously diagnosed with T2D.
+Most DEGs were expressed in human β cells, based on single-cell RNA-Seq data.
+Additionally, DEGs displayed alterations in open chromatin and associated with T2D SNPs.
+Mouse KO strains demonstrated that the identified T2D-associated candidate genes regulate glucose homeostasis and body composition in vivo.
 Functional validation showed that mimicking T2D-associated changes for OPRD1, PAX5, and SLC2A2 impaired insulin secretion.
-Impairments in Pax5-overexpressing β-cells were due to severe mitochondrial dysfunction.
+Impairments in Pax5-overexpressing β cells were due to severe mitochondrial dysfunction.
 Finally, we discovered PAX5 as a potential transcriptional regulator of many T2D-associated DEGs in human islets.
-Overall, we identified molecular alterations in human pancreatic islets contributing to β-cell dysfunction in T2D pathophysiology.
+Overall, we have identified molecular alterations in human pancreatic islets that contribute to β cell dysfunction in T2D pathophysiology.

 Authors